 CM: You just might, homeslice.

 CM: As with Vapor Trails, I must say the 2013 edition of Presto has upped my opinion of the album.
-No remix in this case, just a judicious enhancement of bass, something severely lacking in previous editions.
+No remix in this case, just an enhancement of bass, something severely lacking in previous editions.
 But no matter when or how I’d heard Presto since its release, the title track always shone through.
 The lyric and electro-acoustic backdrop make, er, magic.

 TG: Great opening track for a debut album produced by the band themselves.